meetdomadiya/Data-Analytics/README.md

 # Store Data Analytics
 important steps:
-- Cleaned Data using find and replace functionality.
+- Utilized "Find and Replace" functionality to clean and preprocess data efficiently.
-- processed age column to make three age groups and extracted month from date.
+- Segmented customer age into three distinct age groups using IF formulas for enhanced demographic insights.
-- cleaned similar data in category column.
+- Extracted month information from date fields using the TEXT function, enabling time-based trend analysis.
-- Analysed and visualized data using pivot tables.
+- Analyzed and visualized data through Pivot Tables, uncovering key patterns and trends.
-- prepared report and shared insights.
+- Prepared a comprehensive report and shared actionable insights with stakeholders to inform decision-making.